lhow0901/simpsons_analysis/README.md

-# Simpson Analysis: IMBD Score Prediction App
+# Simpson Analysis and IMBD Score Prediction App
 ---

 This repo contains my analysis of Simpsons episode and script data from the first 26 seasons of the show.
 The Simpsons episode database is from [this Kaggle competition](https://www.kaggle.com/wcukierski/the-simpsons-by-the-data).
 I created a local PostgreSQL database using this data and then accessed it through a [Jupyter Notebook](Simpsons_IMBD_Prediction_Modeling.ipynb).
 The Notebook shows my querying, cleaning, and manipulation of the data to obtain my model features as well all the sklearn models I tried using to predict low, medium or high IMBD score.